The Difference Between Project Manager and Project Lead

 • Reports the progress.
 Is responsible for delivering updates on the project progress and possible obstacles.

-• She takes care of the business administration and related activities and synchronizes work to meet the objectives.
+• They handle the business administration and related activities and synchronize work to meet the objectives.

 Leadership — the Common Goal

 Leadership is undeniably the common goal in project management.
-Both personas lead and project all aspects of work to unite the team and make sure processes are on track.
+Both personas lead and project all aspects of work to unite the team and ensure processes are on track.

-Since both roles have to be performed with attention to details, it is extremely important to always have access to all data.
-A leader has to act smartly and that’s why he needs to use tools for improving and synchronizing the work.
+Since both roles have to be performed with attention to details, it is extremely important always to have access to all data.
+A leader must act smartly, so they need to use tools to improve and synchronize the work.
+A PMP certification course ensures that leaders gain essential project management skills.
+This course emphasizes efficient data handling and smart leadership, enhancing work synchronization and continuous improvement.

 There are many project management tools available on the market and one of them is TimeCamp, one of the top 10 time tracking software with the desktop app.